jimtough/aws-cert-dev-assoc-2020/README.md

 * Roles (useful for server instances and IAM users from other accounts)
 * Policies (can be associated with Users, Groups or Roles)

+You should create at least one IAM user in the IAM lab for this section.
+You'll need this later on during other labs.
+For example, the AWS CLI lab requires an IAM user with a programmatic access key.

 # EC2

 ## pricing models